esteinig/netviewP/README.md

 **1. PLINK**

-Quality control and calculation of ASD are computed in [PLINK v1.07](http://pngu.mgh.harvard.edu/~purcell/plink/index.shtml).
+Quality Control and ASD are computed in [PLINK v1.07](http://pngu.mgh.harvard.edu/~purcell/plink/index.shtml).
 Download the program to your home directory (or elsewhere) and update PATH:

 ```
 cd $HOME